 when you are planning your trip.

 Everybody knows about the red light district and the liberal drug use in Amsterdam.
-That's why people want to put those highs on the bucket list.
+That's why people want to put those high on the bucket list.
 Understandable.
 However, the reality and the stories are not lining up.
-Here are a few facts that come in handy to those of you that want to plan ahead.
+Here are a few facts that come in handy for those of you that want to plan ahead.